 By simply allowing my focus of attention to come back into the present moment, my mind and body settles and new thought begins to flow.
 While we can’t choose the thoughts that come into our awareness, we can choose which ones we give our attention to.

 We feel 100% of our thoughts, how many of them are you suffering from unnecessarily?

 Thoughts are transient energy, they come and go.
 We have thousands of thoughts flowing through our minds every day.
 It is only when we focus in on one, analysing it, or making it into a problem we feel the need to solve, gives it momentum, keeping us stuck in low energy emotions.

 We often find it hard to understand why others don’t perceive or feel the the same fears we do.
 For example, there are many people too terrified to fly, they can only see the possibility of a disaster in their mind, and often experience sensations of anxiety and panic at the very thought of flying.

-It is simply how they “think” about flying, and the feelings that come with that thinking.
+It is simply how we “think” about flying, and the feelings that come with that thinking.
 If the thinking is fearful, our brain triggers the stress response.